Results 1 - 10 from 48 for springs and seeps in 0.466 sec.

 Fender's Soliperlan Stonefly

 Fender's soliperlan stonefly nymphs are exclusively found in seeps in the headwaters of small streams.
-These springs and seeps are threatened by activities such as construction of roads, ditches, or ... -of-way that interfere with their flow.
-As an important food source for fish, amphibians and other species, stoneflies play a major part in the functioning of a healthy riparian ecosystem. ...
+These springs and seeps are threatened by activities such as construction of roads, ditches, or rights-of-way that interfere with their flow.
+As an important food source for fish, amphibians and ...

 pacificbio.org